cmadajski/niner_miner/README.md

 - PayPal (Purchases)

 ## App Installation

+Before running any scripts, make sure to check if you have Python installed on your machine.
+If you aren't sure, {download the latest version of Python](https://www.python.org/downloads/) and install it on your system.

+If you are running Windows on your machine, it is also necessary to have Git Bash for Windows installed.
+If you don't have it already, please [download the latest version](https://git-scm.com/downloads) and install it on your system.

+The easiest way to clone the repository is to use the HTTPS method.
+When inside of your preferred shell (Git Bash, Bash, zsh, ect), use the command ```git clone https://github.com/cmadajski/niner_miner.git``` and the files will be downloaded to your local system.

+For more advanced users, SSH is an even better way to interact with GitHub repos.
+For detailed instructions on using SSH with GitHub, [check out this webpage.](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

 For your convenience, we made a single script that creates a virtual environment, installs dependencies, and creates the database automatically.
 In the niner_miner directory, open the ```install``` directory.
 - if you are using Git Bash for Windows, use the command ```./app_install_windows_gitbash.sh```